Jejomar Binay Jr.: Political career

 At a young age, Binay was groomed by his father in local politics as a Sangguniang Kabataan (Youth Council) president of barangay San Antonio from 1992 to 2001 and later as city councilor for three consecutive terms.

 During his days as councilor, he was concurrently chairman of the Committee of Rules, Legal Matters and Ethics and the Committee on Education, Arts and Sciences.
 He was also a member of three other committees.

 Being barred by the constitution to run for a fourth consecutive term, he ran instead for mayor for the 2010 Makati local elections.
 He had singer and former councilor Rico J. Puno as his running mate for vice mayor.
 He won the mayoral race in a landslide victory, while Puno lost to outgoing vice mayor Ernesto Mercado's running mate, Councilor Romulo Peña Jr., who was a sectoral representative as Makati's Association of Barangay Captains (ABC) President.
 He took oath on June 28, 2010, before Senator Francis Escudero at the Makati City Hall.

 In the May 13, 2013, Makati local elections, Binay won over token opponent Renato Bondal via a massive landslide by garnering 208,748 of the total popular votes to secure a second term.

 On June 29, 2015, Binay received his second suspension order from the Office of the Ombudsman in connection to the corruption allegations in the construction of the Makati Science High School building.
 One day later, Binay stepped down as Mayor of Makati.

 Binay, together with 22 others, was charged by graft and falsification of documents cases by the Ombudsman filed before Sandiganbayan on February 19, 2016, in connection with the construction of Makati City Hall Building II (also known as the Makati City Hall Parking Building).

 In 2019, Binay ran against his sister, incumbent Mayor Abby Binay, under the Una Ang Makati local party.
 He chose Makati's 1st district representative Monsour del Rosario of PDP–Laban as his running mate for vice mayor.
 However, they were both unsuccessful, with Binay failing to regain the post.

 Binay is perpetually barred from holding office after the Court of Appeals on May 28, 2019, found him guilty of serious dishonesty, grave misconduct, and conduct prejudicial to the best interest of the service over irregularities in the construction of the Makati Science High School building.
 Binay's lawyers said they will appeal the decision.
 In December 2024, however, the Sandiganbayan granted the demurrer and acquitted Jejomar Binay, Binay Jr. and all the accused in the case.
 In August 2025, the Sandiganbayan acquitted Binay and his father of graft, falsification of public documents, and malversation over the construction of the Makati City Hall Building II, citing lack of evidence.

+Electoral history

+Electoral history of Jejomar Binay Jr.